 Learn why real insurance matters for compliance, claims, and customer trust.

-At checkout, you've probably seen the option to add “shipping protection.”
-It sounds like insurance-but in most cases, it's not.
+At checkout, you've probably seen the option to add "shipping protection."
+It sounds like insurance - but in most cases, it's not.
 In fact, the difference can affect your compliance, your claims experience, and your bottom line.
+Here's what you need to know.

 Shipping insurance is a regulated product sold by licensed providers like U-PIC.
 It covers loss, damage, and shortage with a real insurance policy backed by underwriters.

-Shipping protection is typically an unlicensed service sold as a fee, often by checkout apps or software companies-not insurers.
+Shipping protection is typically an unlicensed service sold as a fee, often by checkout apps or software companies - not insurers.

 Example: A recent class action (Wolf-Bond v.
 TA3 Inc.) alleges deceptive use of shipping protection fees that weren't disclosed clearly at checkout.